rsdoiel/antenna/motorcycles.md

 date: 2025-05-14, from: Kickin the Tires blog

-The second day of Indianapolis 500 practice saw fast speeds and more rain as Alex Palou was fastest on the day.&#160; The Indianapolis area saw heavy rain overnight and into&#8230;
+By Austin Lawton, Staff Writer The second day of Indianapolis 500 practice saw fast speeds and more rain as Alex Palou was fastest on the day.&#160; The Indianapolis area saw&#8230;

 <br>